Indian rhinoceros: Populations

+As of 2008, there were around 2,885 individuals in Assam including 2,613 in Kaziranga National Park, 125 in Orang National Park, 107 in Pobitora Wildlife Sanctuary and 40 in Manas National Park.
+West Bengal had a population of 339 individuals, including 287 in Jaldapara National Park and 52 in Gorumara National Park.
+Only 38 individuals lived in Dudhwa National Park.

 By 2014, the population in Assam increased to 2,544 Indian rhinos, an increase of 27% since 2006, although more than 150 individuals were killed by poachers during these years.

 The population in Kaziranga National Park was estimated at 2,048 individuals in 2009.
 By 2009, the population in Pobitora Wildlife Sanctuary had increased to 84 individuals in an area of 38.80 km2.